incubyte/incubyte.github.io/content/blog/prompting-like-a-pro.md

 +++
-title = "Effective Prompting"
-slug = "effective-prompting"
-date = 2025-05-07T17:13:27Z
-image = "/images/2025/effective-prompting/effective-prompting.jpg"
+title = "Prompting Like a Pro: Crafting AI-Assisted Development Workflows" slug = "prompting-like-a-pro" date = 2025-05-07T17:13:27Z image = "/images/2025/prompting-like-a-pro/prompting-like-a-pro.jpg"
 draft = false
 authors = ["Saugat Rai"]
-description = "Trips and tricks for effective prompting" tags = ["Effective Prompting"] categories = ["Effective Prompting", "AI", "Prompting"] type = ""
+description = "Trips and tricks for effective prompting" tags = ["Prompting Like a Pro"] categories = ["Prompting Like a Pro", "AI", "Prompting"] type = ""
 +++

-# Effective Prompting

-There are many ways to effectively prompt an LLM to get a good response and the one I am sharing is one of them.
-These particular insights come from working with claud code.
-These are some tips and tricks I learned and you can also benefit from this so give it a go.
+There are many ways to effectively prompt an LLM to get a good response, and the one I am sharing here is tailored for software development.
+These particular insights come from working with Claude Code.
+The tips and tricks outlined below are based on my experience and can help you improve your development workflow with LLMs—so give them a try!

 ## Getting Started